Dramatic painting shows people cowering from the lava and ash of a volcano in the background

 Archaeobotanical evidence, on the other hand, points to the opposite: pomegranates and walnuts, which would not have been harvested until autumn, were also found.

-Just a few months ago, excavators at Pompeii added another piece to the puzzle: they discovered a charcoal graffito dated XVI K Nov, the 16th day before the kalends of November—i.e., October 17.
+Just a few months ago, excavators at Pompeii added another piece to the puzzle: they discovered a charcoal graffito dated XVI K Nov, the sixteenth day before the kalends of November—i.e., October 17.
 Could this seemingly fresh message have been written just days before an eruption on October 24?
-Or might it have been written the previous year and remained on the wall for 10 months before an eruption in August preserved it?
+Or might it have been written the previous year and remained on the wall for ten months before an eruption in August preserved it?

 The Challenges of Writing Ancient History